DanLi14/AirCamp/README.md

 Title: AirCamp
 People: Daniel Li (Web Developer)
-DateL See GitHub for latest version control
+Date: See GitHub for latest version control

 ---

 ### Overview

-Users will be able to create their own campground and advertise them on the platform Camps will be shown on an interactive map
+* Users will be able to create their own campground and advertise them on the platform
+* Camps will be shown on an interactive map
-Registered users will have limited access rights when it comes to creating, updating and deleting campgrounds, but all users will be able to view and review campgrounds.
+* Registered users will have limited access rights when it comes to creating, updating and deleting campgrounds, but all users will be able to view and review campgrounds.

 ---

 ### Milestones

-Implement basic styling and CRUD functionality.
+1. Implement basic styling and CRUD functionality.
-Incorporate both client-side and server-side error handling and validation.
+2. Incorporate both client-side and server-side error handling and validation.
-Add function to allow users to review created campgrounds.
+3. Add function to allow users to review created campgrounds.
-IMPLEMENT FLASH
+4. Implement cookies, session and flash messaging.

 ADD IN AUTHENTICATION
 STAR RATINGS FUNCTIONALITY
 IMAGE UPLOAD FUNCTIONALITY